-One of the biggest challenges of creating a low-carb cheesecake is making a low-carb crust.
-The obvious solution is simple – don’t use a crust at all!
-By baking the cheesecake in custard cups, you won’t end up missing that high-carb crust one bit.
+One of the biggest challenges of creating a low carb cheesecake is finding a good way to make a low carb crust.
+The obvious solution is simple – just don’t use a crust!
+By baking the cheesecake these custard cups, you can skip the crust altogether and I am sure that you won’t miss it.

 - 1 lemon